beeware/briefcase/docs/en/reference/env_management/conda.md

 To use Conda as the environment manager for your app, add `env_manager = "conda"` to your app configuration.
 This can be done as a global setting (in `[tool.briefcase]` section) or in a per-app setting (in the `[tool.briefcase.app.myapp]` section for `myapp`).

-The Conda environments that are created by Briefcase enable the use of `rattler` resolver.
+The Conda environments that are created by Briefcase are installed using the `rattler` resolver.

 ## Specifying requirements